endemic birds

 Moroccan Marsh Owl (Asio capensis tingitanus), Merja Zerga (António Gonçalves).

 Marsh Owl is a critically endangered species is Morocco.
 This piece tries to address one of the main current problems causing its decline.
-Your help, as a responsible ecotourist or guide, is much needed.
+Your help, as a responsible birder or guide, is much needed.
 Marsh Owl (Asio capensis) is a typical owl restricted to Africa and its biggest island, Madagascar.
 Three subspecies are recognised: Globally,

 African Crimson-winged Finch: a new endemic species